0hlov3/kubernetes-on-hetzner/README.md

 ```

 ### Check the Nodes
-Back on Controller01 we can
+Back on Controller01 we can get our KUBECONFIG with the following commands.

 ```shell
 mkdir -p $HOME/.kube